AHU-coding/AHU-coding.github.io/_pages/code4.md

 {% include base_path %}

-Database for the paper “The mass formulas of linear codes with various hull dimensions and related classification”
+Database for the paper “A mass formula of linear codes with prescribed hull dimension and related classification”

 ### Table 1: Ternary linear codes with one-dimensional Euclidean hull (h=1)